kkrajczar/DSGeneric/NeuralNetworks.md

 ## Why do artificial neural networks 'work'?

-This question will be broken down into its implicit subquestions below.
+This question will be broken down into its implicit subquestions below, partially following [Andrea Klein on Quora](https://www.quora.com/Why-do-artificial-neural-networks-work-the-way-they-do-Some-might-have-multiple-layers-Why-does-an-artificial-neural-network-learn-to-recognize-patterns-the-way-it-does).

 ### What kind of functions can artifitial neural networks model?